tomkarsten/deeply-ch-blog/content/blog/dl-fundamentals-learn-data/index.md

 | 7      | 14     |
 | 10     | 20     |

 Our **goal** (or task) is to come up with an operation $f$ which would produce correct output from any given input e.g. $f(4)=8$.
-For this particular example, there is an visible pattern between input and output, which can be expressed as $output=w*input$, where $w=2$.
-But for more complicated examples the solution is not always that obvious.
-We need is a more systematic approach how to derive the relationship between input and output.
+For this particular example, there is a visible pattern between input and output, which can be expressed as $output=w*input$, where $w=2$.
+But the solution is not always that obvious.
+Thus, we need is a more systematic approach how to derive the relationship between input and output.

 ```python
 def f(input):